afrid-coder-ai/afrid-s_projects/README.md

 # afrid-s_projects
-This is my first project
+This is my first git repositories